By Roselyn Fauth

 Frank Duncan & Co Ltd, In the Gardens Timaru NZ (1920).
 Aoraki Heritage Collection, accessed 09/04/2026, https://aorakiheritage.recollect.co.nz/nodes/view/29

+Before it was known as the Timaru Botanic Gardens, it was simply called The Park.
 In 1864, local residents asked the Canterbury Provincial Council to reserve land at the southern end of Timaru for public use.
 The land was set aside as Reserve 314, around 23 hectares in all.
 Part of it was marked off for hospital purposes, and the rest became what locals called The Park.
 Not a finished garden.
 Not a grand botanical showpiece.
 Just public land held aside for the future.
+That early beginning meant that the Timaru Botanic Gardens are among the older botanic gardens in New Zealand.

 1875- Plan of Timaru Townships Canterbury, Courtesy of the Timaru District Council.
 Key features today include: Graeme Paterson Conservatory and Fernery, Ornamental ponds, Interpretive centre, Aviary, Cenotaph and War Memorial Wall, Anderson Rose Garden, Band rotunda, Children's playground, Species Rose Garden, Native plant collections, Threatened plant collections, Ornamental plantings, Pinetum, Queen Victoria Garden, Many plant collections.
 The Timaru Botanic Gardens provides some very attractive vistas as well as a year round interest for plant lovers.
 It is a photographer's delight.
 A highlight for children is feeding the ducks on a Saturday as by Sunday they are usually too well fed to be interested.

+This was not a ready-made landscape of curving paths and mature trees.
 A ranger was appointed.
 Budgets were slowly allocated, and trees were planted mainly around the perimeter, while much of the remaining land was still leased for grazing stock.
 The stock caused a few problems back in the day, and there are a few reports in the Timaru Herald where they got out and grazed in the cemetery over the road.
 The fencing of the cemetery was prioritised to keep the animals out.

 Some of the earlies trees were planted by prisoners, known at the prisoner pines.
 Two remain in the gardens today.
 You can see in the survey map above that the town "gaol" was close by on the town belt, no named Craigie Ave.
 The Jail is long gone, but the prison staff's homes over the road are still there.
+The border of the gardens used to have a macrocarpa hedge that was planted to give shelter to the grounds to help the new plants establish and thrive.

 Gardens, Timaru, N.Z..
 Hocken Digital Collections, https://hocken.recollect.co.nz/nodes/view/24243.
 I wonder if this is the original rangers cottage that $200 pounds was set aside for in 1872, or a more recent one.
 I am thinking this could be a more recent one, maybe from the early 1900s.
 I found a social media post on South Canterbury Museums Facebook page with a roof tile from the Curator's House in Timaru's Botanic Gardens.
 It was made by Guichard Carvin and Company, in Marseille, and dates from around 1914.